uqlibrary/technology-training/R/dplyr/dplyr.md

 -   Select the folder where to locate your project: the `Documents/RProjects` folder, which you can create if it doesn't exist yet.
 -   Click the "Create Project" button

-### Setting up

-Exercise 2 - create a script, install `dplyr`
+### Create a script

+We will use a script to write code more comfortably.

 -   Menu: Top left corner, click the green "plus" symbol, or press the shortcut (for Windows/Linux) Ctrl+Shift+N or (for Mac) Cmd+Shift+N. This will open an "Untitled1" file.
 -   Go to "File &gt; Save" or press (for Windows/Linux) Ctrl+S or (for Mac) Cmd+S. This will ask where you want to save your file and the name of the new file.
--   Call your file "dplyr\_intro.R"
+-   Call your file "process.R"

-We can add a sequence of useful commands to our script as we go.

--   Install and load the `dplyr` package:
-    -   in the console, install the package: `install.packages("dplyr")`
-    -   While you wait for dplyr to be installed, check <https://www.rdocumentation.org> and type "dplyr" in the search
-    -   load the package:
+We can now load the package to access its functions (remember you can use <kbd>Ctrl</kbd>+<kbd>shift</kbd> to execute a command from the script):

 ``` r
 library(dplyr)